 Wong’s life hasn’t all been clay – he has been a volunteer firefighter/EMT with the Manitou Springs Fire Department for 9 years, answering calls about 100 times a year, as well as skiing or fishing depending on the season.
 He can often be seen skateboarding up the hills in Manitou Springs towed by a couple of very enthusiastic mutts.

-Steffany Suze Boucher is a visual artist and certified sound therapist.
+Steffany Boucher is a visual artist and certified sound practitioner and the owner of Echo Studio in Manitou Springs.
 She has shown her work throughout the United States in both solo and group exhibits including Illinois, Colorado, Brooklyn, New York City.
 She received her MFA in Sculpture from Parsons School of Design in New York City and her BFA from Western Illinois University.
-Her 20 years of teaching includes Parsons School of Design, NYC, Bemis School of Art and Pikes Peak Community College in Colorado Springs in addition to K-12 schools and educational programs in Art and Design, Sculpture and Drawing, in addition to Art History.
+Her 20 years of teaching include Parsons School of Design, NYC, Bemis School of Art, and Pikes Peak Community College in Colorado Springs in addition to K-12 schools and educational programs in Art and Design, Sculpture and Drawing, in addition to Art History.
 Creative writing and research are the foundation of her studio practice.

 “I strive to support students in the exploration and incubation of their own interests in connection with a creative process.
 I want to assist students in the development of their own visual language.”